Hope To The End .......... Holidays

 Whether for Mary or for ourselves, to be Born-Again in the blood of Yeshua the Lamb is the highest honor of the Redeemed.
 Revelation 5: 8,9

-We're glad to honor Christ's birth NOW, after the holy season of Teshuvah, and during the gladsome time of earth's harvest.
+We're glad to honor Christ's birth NOW, ( as well as at Christmas time when we honor His Nativity worldwide, instead of saturnalia .)
+It is good to honor Christ's birth NOW after the holy season of Teshuvah, and during the gladsome time of earth's harvest.
 After all, Jesus is our cornucopia of grace and mercy.
 His horn of plenty wrought Salvation for the blood-bought redeemed. " the horn of my Salvation " Psalm 18

 TRANSFIGURATION during Tabernacles